March 10, 2021

 A basic system offered by Encardio Rite that can be used for most structures essentially consists of the following Structural Health Sensors:

-Some other instruments that may be used depending upon the structure to be monitored and its location.
+Some other instruments may be used depending on the structure to be monitored and its location.
 The structure health monitoring sensors include:

 In-place inclinometers for lateral movement in the ground